 Elderly adults experiencing changes in behavior and emotions need specialized care in a safe and supportive environment.
-Tuality’s inpatient geriatric psychiatry facility provides coordinated care for the unique needs of older adults in crisis to improve their quality of life and well-being.
+The inpatient geriatric psychiatry facility at Hillsboro Medical Center provides coordinated care for the unique needs of older adults need of short term crisis stabilization to improve their quality of life and well-being.

 We focus on rehabilitation to help patients achieve the highest possible level of function by providing:

 - One of only three acute psychiatric centers in Oregon that specialize in geriatrics.

 - Access to OHSU specialists for medical and surgical consultation.

 - A large open space for patients to enjoy meals and activities.

 - Private rooms with platform beds to reduce possibility of injury.

 - An open nurses’ station for an inviting environment of care.

 - A beautiful garden for patients and their families to enjoy.